 More recently, I started putting up photos of our B&B on Pinterest and plan to expand on that to catch viewers’ eyes if they search for Fort Augustus.
 Ideally, Pinterest will send more customers to our website.

-We consciously decided not to be a designer B&B with hi-tech rooms.
-We created a homely, comfortable, relaxing place where guests walk in with boots and wet clothes and know they are welcome and catered for.
+We consciously decided not to be a designer B&B with hi-tech rooms and we created a homely, comfortable, relaxing place where guests walk in with boots and wet clothes and know they are welcome and catered for.

 We ask guests to leave reviews as we really appreciate their feedback.
 It helps others decide if ours is the right place to stay by reading others experiences.
 When we started trading, we were 28th on Trip Advisor, and now we are one of the top recommended places in the area!

-Boostly: If you could give ONE bit of advice to someone who is thinking about coming off the OTAs, what would that be?
+Boostly: If you could give ONE bit of advice to someone who is thinking about coming off the online travel agents, what would that be?

 Lin: Dip your toes in the water and see what happens.
 In our case, it just worked out for us because of our situation.